 A sensitive issue, CSEC is often ignored or under reported.
 However, the commercial sexual exploitation of children remains a serious crime, perpetrated against victims who are under 18 years old.

 As the illustration above suggests, there are several different forms of commercial sexual exploitation of children [CSEC].
 The Code focuses on the kinds of CSEC that relate to the travel and tourism industry.
-Specifically, ‘child sex tourism’ refers to acts perpetrated by those who are traveling or using their status as tourists in order to sexually exploit children.
-It is considered to be a sub-type of child prostitution with clear links to the tourism industry.
+Specifically, Sexual Exploitation of Children in Travel and Tourism (SECTT) refers to acts perpetrated by those who are traveling or using their status as tourists in order to sexually exploit children.
+It is considered to be a sub-type of child sexual exploitation with clear links to the tourism industry.

-Many child sex tourists are domestic travelers within their own country of residence.
+Many offenders are domestic travelers within their own country of residence.
 However, they can also be international tourists.
-Some international tourists visit countries with an explicit desire to engage in child sex exploitation, while others decide on the spur of the moment.
+Some international tourists visit countries with an explicit desire to engage in sexual exploitation of children, while others decide on the spur of the moment.
 The one thing that these different types of offenders have in common is that they all UTILISE the tourism industry and infrastructure in order to contact children at that destination.
-This is one reason why it is so important for tourism companies to be proactive about combating child sex exploitation.
+This is one reason why it is so important for tourism companies to be proactive about combating the sexual exploitation of children.

 Contrary to popular belief, poverty is not the main cause of commercial sexual exploitation of children.
 Although many exploited children are seeking financial security and trying to survive on their own, there are several other key factors that also contribute to the prevalence of child sex exploitation.

 One huge factor that fuels sexual crimes against children is the DEMAND for sexual contact with children.
-Opportunistic individuals and organized criminals take advantage of the demand for child sex by generating a constant SUPPLY of vulnerable children.
-They identify potential victims and bring the supply to the demand, creating a veritable child sex market.
+Opportunistic individuals and organized criminals take advantage of the demand for sex with children by generating a constant SUPPLY of vulnerable children.
+They identify potential victims and bring the supply to the demand, creating a veritable market for sexual exploitation of children.
 As a result, vulnerable and victimized children become a means of massive profit generation for these opportunists.

-Another misconception is that all child sex tourists are pedophiles when, in reality, the majority of child sex tourists are what is known as “situational child sex tourists.”
+Another misconception is that all tourists who sexually exploit children are pedophiles when, in reality, the majority of offending tourists are what is known as “situational offenders.”

 Pedophiles are defined as individuals who have a clinical disorder characterized by an exclusive sexual inclination for pre-pubescent children (girls or boys), usually 12 years old and younger.